Derived categories of Quot schemes of locally free quotients via categorified Hall products: Introduction

 \subsection{Applications}

-The Quot formula in Theorem~\ref{intro:thm} has lots of applications on derived categories of classical moduli spaces (see~\cite[Section~1.5]{JiangQuot}).
-Here we mention two examples: one is a generalization of~\cite[Corollary~5.11]{TodDK} and~\cite[Corollary~1.3]{JiangQuot} on semiorthogonal decompositions of varieties associated with Brill-Noether loci for curves, and the another one is a categorical blow-up formula of Hilbert schemes of points on surfaces obtained by Koseki~\cite{Kosekiup}.
+The Quot formula in Corollary~\ref{cor:jiang} has lots of applications on derived categories of classical moduli spaces (see~\cite[Section~1.5]{JiangQuot}).
+Here we mention two examples: one is a generalization of~\cite[Corollary~5.11]{TodDK} and~\cite[Corollary~1.3]{JiangQuot} on semiorthogonal decompositions of varieties associated with Brill-Noether loci for curves, and the other one is a categorical blow-up formula of Hilbert schemes of points on surfaces obtained by Koseki~\cite{Kosekiup}.

 Let $C$ be a smooth projective curve over $\mathbb{C}$ with genus $g$.
 We denote by $\Pic^d(C)$ the Picard variety parameterizing degree $d$ line bundles on $C$, which is a $g$-dimensional complex torus and (non-canonically) isomorphic to the Jacobian $\mathrm{Jac}(C)$ of $C$.
 The Brill-Noether locus on $\Pic^d(C)$ is defined by